CT scan for bladder cancer

 A CT (computerised tomography) scan uses x-rays and a computer to create a detailed picture of the inside of the body.

-A CT scan of the urinary system may be called a CT urogram, CT IVP (intravenous pyelogram) or a triple-phase abdomen and pelvis CT – these are different names for the same test.
-A CT scan of other parts of your body may be used to see whether the cancer has spread.
+A scan of the urinary system may be called a CT urogram, CT IVP (intravenous pyelogram) or a triple-phase abdomen and pelvis CT – these are different names for the same test.
+Some people have a CT scan of other areas of the body to see if the cancer has spread.

 View the Cancer Council NSW editorial policy.